-From the experience so far, it is clear that such 'enabling' legislation can be translated into reality only with the help of further supportive laws, policies and schemes.
-Such support can be provided through setting up a National Child Care Fund as an autonomous or statutory body, exclusively for the purpose of funding, monitoring and supervising child care services for the children of women workers.
+From the experience so far, it is clear that such 'enabling' legislation can be translated into reailty only with the help of further supportive laws, policies and schemes.
+It is hence proposed that such support be through setting up a National Child Care Fund as an autonomous or statutory body, exclusively for the purpose of funding, monitoring body, exclusively for the purpose of funding, monitoring and supervising child care services for the children of women workers.
+Details about how such, a fund could be financed and managed may be found in the memoranda of the Forum for Creche and Child Care Services (FORCES) submitted in 1989, 1990, 1991 and 1992 (Appendix IV).

-Suggestions for a National Child Care Fund drawing on contributions from employers, state, parents and donations (with tax relief) from the public, and devoted exclusively to the financing of creches and day-care for all children who need it have been made in Shram Shakti (1988).
-This document also includes detailed suggestions for setting up a national network of child care services.
+Suggestions for a National Child Care Fund drawing on contributions from employers state, parents and donations (with tax relief) from the public, and devoted exclusively to the financing of creches and day-care for all children who need it have been made in Shram Shakti (1988).
+This document also, includes detailed suggestions for setting up a national network of childcare services.